 To sell your home quickly, make everything sparkle.
 In our home, we wiped down the windows, furniture, counters, the bathrooms, so that it all looked shiny and fresh.

 I remember we went to see one house and there were bagel crumbs all over the counter from someone’s breakfast.
+They reminded me of frantically cleaning before we left for our showings.

 Instead of noticing their kitchen cabinets or view from the window, I was fixated on those bagel crumbs.
 It just looked sloppy!